-The 802.11ac standard is capable of theoretical speeds up to 1700 Mbps and beyond.
-Typical real-world performance is generally around 500Mbps, though faster or slower performance might depend on your router, client device, and environment.
+The 802.11ac standard is capable of fast speeds generally between 100 to 400 Mbps depending on your router, the client device, and the environment.

 Most of mobile technology built after 2015 uses 802.11ac.
 With the majority of newer mobile phones, built after 2019 being capable of 802.11ax as well as 802.11ac.

 Keep in mind 802.11ac, despite being widely available, only came about in 2013 and wasn't widely accessible until 2015.
 If you are using an older router that was manufactured before 2015 you are limiting yourself to the older and slower Wi-Fi standards of its time.

 |Standard||2.4G or 5G||Theoretical Max Speed||Typical Real-world Top Speed||Introduced|